 - 10. Patient's Gender - 11.
 Patient's Full Home Address - 12.
 Patient's Location/Ward (Report Destination, if different, should be indicated). - 13.
-The name of the patient's Clinician/Consultant - 14.
+The name of the patient's Clinician/Consultant NOTE: A stamp may be used to provide consultant name and location; please ensure full name of consultant is provided to ensure hardcopy reports are issued from referral laboratories. - 14.
 Date and Time of sample collection; the date, at a minimum, should be confirmed and, if relevant to the test being performed, the collection time should be confirmed with the collector.
 A label generated from the BloodTrack system can be used as an alternative to completion by hand - 15.
 Relevant clinical information appropriate to the test(s) requested must be supplied e.g. history of medication / antibiotics / anticoagulants.